- Teaches students:

 - Teaching since:

 Hello!
-I will be starting my Masters at NYU in September, where I will be studying flute performance and will be studying with Soo-Kyung Park.
-While completing my degree, I will also be teaching private lessons to non-music majors who are attending NYU.
+I am currently in my first year of my Masters at NYU where I am studying flute performance, where I am studying under Soo-Kyung Park.
+I am also an Adjunct Instructor at NYU, where I teach undergraduate NYU students private flute lessons.
 I recently graduated from the Indiana University Jacobs School of Music this past May, where I received a Bachelors Degree in Music Performance with a minor in art history.
 While at IU, I studied under Kathryn Lukas and participated in various ensembles and concerts, focusing mainly on chamber music.

 I am originally from Atlanta, Georgia, where I studied under Christina Smith, the principal flutist of the Atlanta Symphony, and I also participated in a numerous amount of masterclasses and performances with many different flutists.
 I have been playing the flute for 16 years, and I have been playing the piano for 18 years.
 I also play the piccolo, alto flute, bass flute, clarinet, and the guitar.

 I have been teaching the flute for over 8 years.
 I have taught students of all ages and levels.
 I also have worked with high school students in assisting with flute sectionals through the band program.

 I am experienced with a large variety of styles, and I am open to exploring different types of music.